momoxiaocaiji/CS611-Legend/Readme.md

 15. InaccessibleTile - the inaccessible tile in the map
 16. Inventory - the inventory of the hero
 17. Item - the abstract class for all item in the game, such as weapon, spell ...
+18. KoulouTile - the Koulou tile in the map, which will trigger the buff after stepping in.
-18. Learnable - the interface indicates a spell can be learned
+19. Learnable - the interface indicates a spell can be learned
-19. LightningSpell - class as the lightning_spell object
+20. LightningSpell - class as the lightning_spell object
-20. MAHGame - the main class to create a MAHGame and start it.
+21. MAHGame - the main class to create a MAHGame and start it.
-21. MAHGamePlayer - the player of the MAHGame
+22. MAHGamePlayer - the player of the MAHGame
-22. Main - the class for running
+23. Main - the class for running
-23. MainMarket - the only market of the game, every NexusTile will visit this market
+24. MainMarket - the only market of the game, every NexusTile will visit this market
-24. MainScanner - the only scanner of the game, every input will invoke this scanner
+25. MainScanner - the only scanner of the game, every input will invoke this scanner
-25. Market - the interface Market for extension
+26. Market - the interface Market for extension
-26. NexusTile - the market tile in the map, which will trigger the market
 27. Monster - class as the Monster object
 28. MonsterCreator - interface of the Creator of Factory Pattern .
+29. NexusTile - the market tile in the map, which will trigger the market
-29. Paladin - class as the Paladin object
+30. Paladin - class as the Paladin object
-30. Parser - class to parse the information in the config file
+31. Parser - class to parse the information in the config file
+32. ParticipateBasedFightSystem - the fight system for one turn fight, which is suitable for valor.
+33. PlainTile - the plain tile in the map
-31. PlayMap - the game map of the MAH game
+34. PlayMap - the game map of the MAH game
-32. Position - record the position of the player, rewrite equals method for comparing the position easily.
+35. Position - record the position of the player, rewrite equals method for comparing the position easily.
+36. Potion - class as the Potion object.
-33. RandomMonsterCreator - the Creator of Factory Pattern , to create a monster from different type of monster randomly.
+37. RandomMonsterCreator - the Creator of Factory Pattern , to create a monster from different type of monster randomly.
-34. RPGame - the abstract class for extension, in case of another RPGame.
+38. RPGame - the abstract class for extension, in case of another RPGame.
-35. Saleable - interface that indicates an item can be sold.
+39. Saleable - interface that indicates an item can be sold.
-36. Sorcerer - class as the Sorcerer object
+40. Sorcerer - class as the Sorcerer object
-37. Spell - class as the Spell object, which has subclass like FireSpell
+41. Spell - class as the Spell object, which has subclass like FireSpell
+42. Teleport - interface which indicates the character can teleport.
+43. Usable - interface which indicates the item can be used
+44. ValorTile - the adaptor class for the sub-tile class to have the hero and monster as their member invariant.
-38. Tile - the interface of the tile
+45. Tile - the interface of the tile
-39. TileCreator - interface of the Creator of Factory Pattern .
+46. TileCreator - interface of the Creator of Factory Pattern .
-40. Usable - interface which indicates the item can be used
-41. Warrior - class as the Warrior object
+47. Warrior - class as the Warrior object
-42. Weapon - class as the Weapon object
+48. Weapon - class as the Weapon object

 ## Note